 All that remains to be said to the small boat skipper is that the tide that has been propelling you thus far forwards may continue to propel you westwards past your destination if you're not careful...... you could then face a determined struggle to fight back against it.

 Entry to the Marina (nowadays run by Aquavista) is straightforward providing ....

 .....you remember to make allowance for the strong cross tides in the approach to Humber Dock Basin.
-(See the notes left in the comments below on how to make the entry in strong tides - thanks "Mudpilot") Once within the basin, of course the tide lets up.
+(See the notes left in the comments below on how to make the entry in strong tides - thanks "Mudpilot") Basically use the ferry glide approach slowly from downtide because if you charge at it you suddenly enter the slack water of the lock basin with insufficient room to stop!!
+Once within the basin, of course the tide lets up.
 Locking in is up to 3 hours either side of high water even for vessels drawing up to 2 m.
 Deep draught vessels can be handled closer to high water, with 4 m available within the dock.
 Further details and prices: